Brighton romances revisited: make mine a ’99

 About fortewinks

 A PA at 19 and self employed PR at 26, Giovanna is now a British healthcare entrepreneur and public speaker.
-She is also a bon vivant, mother of two accomplished, entrepreneurial daughters and recently became a Nonna.
-Youngest-of-All is a Melbourne Top 30 under 30 Chef and founder of monforteviennoiserie.com, the city's finest destination for pastries and soft-serve.
-FirstBorn is a published author as well as Certified Aromatherapy Practitioner; her studio is in East London and she can be reached through amaromatherapy.com.
+She is also a bon vivant, mother of two accomplished daughters and Nonna to a gorgeous grandson.
+FirstBorn has travelled extensively teaching street children in Mexico City, working with the unwell in a Myanmar Monastary and living live to the full.
+She is now a teacher of Spanish in East London and a Certified Massage Therapist.
+Youngest-of-All is a Melbourne Top 30 under 30 Chef, founder of the city's finest destination for pastries and soft-serve and this year listed in the top 3,000 bakeries in the world: monforteviennoiserie.com @monforteviennoiserie

 This entry was posted in Life and romance, Travel and tagged , , , , , , , .
 Bookmark the permalink.